EVARIST-DEV/Selcom-Financial-Data-Platform/UI_GUIDE.md

-# 🎨 SelFlow UI Guide - Complete Interaction Guide
+# SelFlow UI Guide - Complete Interaction Guide

-## 🎯 Dashboard Overview
+##  Dashboard Overview

-Your Streamlit dashboard now has **4 main tabs** with full LLM interaction and data visualization support.
+The Streamlit dashboard  has **4 main tabs** with full LLM interaction and data visualization support.

 ---

-## 📍 TAB 1: 🤖 AI Query Hub (Main Interaction)
+##  TAB 1:  AI Query Hub (Main Interaction)

 ### **What You Can Do Here:**